sass/sass/proposal/css-imports.md

 The **dirname** of a URL is the prefix of that URL up to, but not including, the beginning of its [basename](#basename).

+### Canonical URL of a Stylesheet

+The **canonical URL** of a stylesheet is a URL associated with that stylesheet that represents the location from which it was loaded.

+The entrypoint stylesheet's canonical URL is the `file:` URL of the path it was loaded from on disk, or `null` if it was loaded from standard input.
+Otherwise, the canonical URL of a stylesheet is defined by the algorithm below.

 ## Semantics

 This proposal defines a new algorithm for